Causal Mediation in Natural Experiments

-Selection based on costs and benefits is at odds with assuming a mediator is as-good-as randomly assigned in an observational setting, so I import methods grounded in labour economic theory to solve the identification problem.
-This approach identifies CM effects with a control function, via the marginal effect of the mediator, and requires three main assumptions.
+Conventional CM's identifying assumptions are at odds with selection based on costs and benefits, so I import methods grounded in labour economic theory to solve the identification problem.
+This approach identifies CM effects via the Marginal Treatment Effect (MTE) of the mediator, and requires three main assumptions.
 (1) Mediator take-up must respond only positively to the initial treatment (monotonicity), which implies mediator selection follows a selection model.
 (2) Mediator take-up is motivated by mediator benefits.
 (3) A valid instrument for mediator take-up must exist, to avoid relying on parametric assumptions on unobserved selection.
 While these assumptions are strong, they are plausible in many applied settings.
 Mediator monotonicity aligns with conventional theories for selection-into-treatment, and is accepted widely in many applications using an instrumental variables research design.
 Selection based on costs and benefits is central to economic theory, and is the dominant concern for judging observational designs that identify causal effects.
 Access to valid instrumental variation is a strong condition, though is important to avoid further modelling assumptions; the most compelling example is using variation in mediator take-up costs as an instrument.

 Applying the new methods to the Oregon Health Insurance Experiment shows that unobserved selection matters in an analysis of a real-world natural experiment.
-A substantial portion of the wait-list lottery's impact on self-reported health and happiness is mediated indirectly through extra healthcare usage, after instrumenting for healthcare usage with respondents' usual provider.
+A substantial portion of the wait-list lottery's impact on subjective health and well-being is mediated indirectly through extra healthcare usage, after instrumenting for healthcare usage with respondents' usual provider.
 A conventional CM analysis would put this indirect mediated share at practically zero, so that my methods expose that negative selection into healthcare usage would be hiding evidence for this mechanism.
-These estimates replace claims on mechanisms with credible causal evidence that extra healthcare use mediates a sizeable share of the Medicaid-lottery's benefits, avoiding claims based only on suggestive conjecture.
+These estimates give sufficient evidence that extra healthcare use mediates a sizeable share of the Medicaid-lottery's benefits, though wider confidence intervals underscore the inherent uncertainty on the proportion of the effect operating through the single mediator mechanism of healthcare usage.